hiiamboris/red-wiki/Guru-Meditations.md

 Some natives have a `*` decoration added to their names.
 It's used when the word could conflict with an existing R/S definition, in such case, a decorated/undecorated pair needs to be added to `process-typecheck-directive` in %compiler.r.

+# Interrupting Tests

+If you interrupt the testing framework before it completes, you need to manually kill the remaining tasks before starting it again.